arshadhs/arshadhs.github.io/content/docs/ai/maths/pca/_index.md

 {{% hint %}}

-Note: It prioritizes the directions where the data varies the most because more variation = more useful information.
+PCA prioritizes the directions where the data varies the most because more variation = more useful information.

 {{% /hint %}}